ikushum/100-days-of-Algorithm-Challenge/README.md

 "I don't think you " + [action_performed_by_alan] + " today, I think you " + ["did" OR "didn't"] + [verb_of _action_in_present_tense] + [" it!"
 OR " at all!"]
 (e.g.:"I don't think you played football today, I think you didn't play at all!")

+### Day 24: February 18, 2017

+34) **length_of_missing_array:** An array is supplied.
+If you sort the arrays by their length, you will see, that their length-values are consecutive.
+But one array is missing!
+The method, returns the length of the missing array.
+If the array of arrays is null/nil or empty, the method returns 0.
+When an array in the array is null or empty, the method returns 0 too!